-It seems like in modern society, we cannot go through life without electronic devices.
 Thanks to appliances, we have more time to ourselves, and carrying a smartphone is a necessity.
 China has moved smoothly from a low-cost sector and low technology to a value-added industry and high technology, becoming a global production base for electronics.
 Despite being a developing country, China exports loads of devices such as mobile phones, notebook computers, and electronic components.
-In 2017, the value of China’s electronics manufacturing services market reached around $300 billion, and in 2023, the value of it is supposed to break $500 billion.
-Do you want to import such goods from China?
+The value of China’s electronics manufacturing services market is worth hundreds of billions of USD.
+Do you want to import consumer electronics from China?
 Check the current US import duty on electronics.

 Electronics from China – production areas